Adult Vision: 41 to 60 Years of Age

 Understanding Age-related Vision Changes

 Just like your body, your eyes and vision change over time.
 Aging changes in various parts of the eye can result in a number of noticeable differences in how well you see.
-While not everyone will experience the same level of symptoms, the following are common age-related vision changes:- Need for More Light
+While not everyone will experience the same level of symptoms, the following are common age-related vision changes: [back to top]

 Encountering Problems with Near Vision after 40